skellat/skellat.github.io/README.md

 The Coyote Works
 =================

 This is the Jekyll tooling for the video "podcast" site.
 You're peeking behind the curtain.
-This is made frequently using VS Code.
+This is made normally using VS Code.

-Some day local productions from Ashtabula will be added.
-A successful systems test for chroma key action on December 9th may allow us to begin production soon.
-Unexpected difficulties are being faced without clear paths forward.

-What may local production include?
-At this point it will involve reading the weather report.
-Data gathering code for that can be found at <https://code.launchpad.net/~skellat/+git/nws-data-gathering>.
-Then again, it might not based upon some things said by a meteorologist down at WJW in Cleveland.

-Financial contributions are always accepted.
-They are definitely not tax-deductible, though.
+Due to the [continuing situation in Ukraine](https://simple.wikipedia.org/wiki/2022_Russian_invasion_of_Ukraine) we are suspending operations for the time being.
+It has become evident that cyber operations have been taking place.
+Entities in the United States have been impacted indirectly as far as we have been able to observe.
+We can either keep up with mitigations or we can keep up with running the site.
+For now we're choosing to keep up with mitigations.

 Consult <https://erielookingproductions.info> for details on how to contact us.

-Services are presently limited in the present circumstances.
-This may result in our not posting episode updates on a sufficiently routine basis.
+We expect to resume operating after the conclusion of the conflict, *whenever that may be*.